HP 9000 D-Class and R-Class

 D

-, 2 or 3, indicates the general D-Class type — the D2x0 were smaller servers, the D3x0 bigger with more expansion and options. - Ending numbers 00, 10, … 90 indicate the system and features like CPU and chipset.
+: 2 or 3, indicates the general D-Class type — D2x0 were smaller servers, D3x0 bigger with more expansion and options. - Following digits 00, 10, … 90 indicate system features like CPU and chipset.

 - R380/R390 are R-Class rack-mountable servers for 19″ racks.